 What is Nutritional Therapy?

-Nutritional therapy in IBD focuses on using diet and nutrition alongside medications to manage symptoms, aid healing, and reduce inflammation.
-It can be used short-term, for example, to induce remission or optimize nutrition prior to surgery or to treat malnutrition, or long-term to manage symptoms and impact levels of inflammation.
+Nutritional therapy in IBD focuses on using diet and nutrition alongside medications and/or surgery to manage symptoms, aid healing, and reduce inflammation.
+Therapies can be used:

 Navigating Nutritional Therapy